A Canadian winter experience is like no other, and we are excited to share our list of things to do here during the winter season.

 One of the best reasons to visit Canada in winter is to try out an adventure you may never get the chance to, such as climbing a frozen waterfall, doing an ice walk, going ski-dooing, or even ice hiking.

 Canadians know how to embrace the coldest months by making it as fun as possible; this is a great chance to get involved.
+Another option would be to undertake any of the best hikes in Jasper National Park.

 7. Go ice skating on a frozen lake – a surreal winter activity